 With the brand new version of Spark Video, Adobe continues to lure consumers into photographer and designer territory via its creative mobile and web apps.
-The Spark collection, featuring the newly updated Spark Video, is targeted not to the advanced Photoshop/Lightroom crowd, but to just plain folks—kids, teachers, neighbors, community activists, and small businesses who have something to say.
+The Spark collection, featuring the newly updated Spark Video (now called Adobe Express), is targeted not to the advanced Photoshop/Lightroom crowd, but to just plain folks—kids, teachers, neighbors, community activists, and small businesses who have something to say.

-Spark Video (which began life as Adobe Voice, and earlier this year acquired its current branding, provides the tools to create a sophisticated social media presence complete with presentation prowess for those without an art degree, a pocketful of cash, or time on their hands.
+Adobe Express (which began life as Adobe Voice and then was called Spark Video, and earlier this year acquired its current branding) provides the tools to create a sophisticated social media presence complete with presentation prowess for those without an art degree, a pocketful of cash, or time on their hands.

 Adobe has updated Spark Video for the web, iPhone, and iPad by adding a video component.
 Previously, the app let you use a mixture of voice recordings, photos and icons, and a soundtrack to quickly create an inspiring, template-based animated presentation with a combination of your own assets and some help from online royalty free sources.